noufali/memorySpace/README.md

 This project uses virtual reality as personal and intimate tool.
 I created an environment where a user can upload 360 images, videos, or audio recordings of certain experiences in order to be immersed and revisited at a later date.
 A user can also share their personal [Memory Space] online or with another individual in order to show an intimate part of their life.

+https://noufali.github.io/memorySpace/

+![memory2](https://user-images.githubusercontent.com/22034616/35661860-f0f4a6b4-06e2-11e8-9d95-309b1d62c486.jpg)

+## How does it work?
 [Memory Space] is a WebVR application.
 In this browser-enabled VR world, I constructed a glass box with floating blue spheres, each containing a different memory.
 Once the user puts on the VR headset, they are able to look around and choose which memory to experience.
 They simply click on the sphere to view a memory, becoming immersed in that audiovisual story.
 In order to exit the memory, they simply click again to stop viewing it.

-https://noufali.github.io/memorySpace/

-![memory2](https://user-images.githubusercontent.com/22034616/35661860-f0f4a6b4-06e2-11e8-9d95-309b1d62c486.jpg)

 NOTE: download the [WebVR API Emulation](https://chrome.google.com/webstore/detail/webvr-api-emulation/gbdnpaebafagioggnhkacnaaahpiefil?hl=en) which enables you to run WebVR 1.0 content without having a supported HMD headset or even a compatible browser/platform.